luau-lang/luau/rfcs/type-byte-array.md

 ## Alternatives

-To support additional use cases, we can provide a set of `pushTYPE` and `takeTYPE` library functions and extend the type to have an internal cursor.
-This will make it easy to write/read data from a buffer as one would from a file, without having to track the current offset manually.
-Additional functions like `pos` and `setpos` can be added to access this internal cursor.

-This extension can be made by changing the internal representation without affecting older code.

-One drawback here might be that the cursor is attached to the data and raises a question if the value is preserved when object is serialized over the network.

----

-An additional possibility would be to make the buffer change size automatically by `pushTYPE` interface (explicit resize can be implemented with the existing interface).
-This can also be changed almost transparently for older code.
-One difference will be that `pushTYPE` will not throw when reaching the end of the data.
-Unless it is decided that other write operations could also resize implicitly.

-Implementation can have a performance impact however as data will be read through a pointer redirection.

-## Alternatives

 The workarounds without this feature are significantly inefficient:

 * Tables can, at most, represent 64 bits per slot using expensive `vector` packing.
 * Tables with or without packing severely bloat memory, as each array entry is subject to Luau value size and alignment.
 * Strings are immutable and can’t be used to efficiently construct binary data without exponential allocations.
 * Built in `string.pack` and `string.unpack` can’t cover more complex schemas on their own or formats which are edited mid-creation.

+The proposed buffer object has no cursor/position as part of its state; while it would be possible to implement this along with a separate set of APIs like `pushTYPE` and `takeTYPE`, this addition can be possible to implement later and it makes the buffer structure more complicated; additionally, external offset management might be easier to optimize and is more orthogonal as we do not need to duplicate stateful and stateless functions.

+The proposed buffer object is not resizeable; this is possible to implement later using explicit `buffer.resize` call, however this may result in a performance impact for native implemenation as the data will be read through a pointer redirection and will be more difficult to optimize; thus this version of the RFC only proposes fixed length buffers.
+That said, if resizeable buffers are desired in the future, we would plan to enhance the current buffer type instead of making a parallel resizeable buffer type to reduce complexity.